NC-Book/NCB/cont/further/chap02.md

 ## More Graph Theory
 There are several good textbooks that provide a rigorous introduction to graph theory.
 I personally like the Trudeau (1999).

+## Longest Path Problem
+Recall that paths cannot reuse nodes, and trails cannot reuse links so the longest path and the longest trail in a finite network are finite.
+The task of finding the longest path is a very difficult problem.
+However, finding the longesttrail is comparatively easy, using some results from Chap.
+3.

 # References